Determining Tax Filing Status

 Married Filing Separately

 Sometimes married spouses may benefit financially from filing separate returns with the IRS.
-Situations where it is sometimes better to file separately include when both spouses have roughly the same income, one spouse has significant medical expenses, or one spouse has significant itemized deductions.
+Situations where it is sometimes better to file separately include when both spouses have roughly the same income, one spouse has significant medical expenses, or one spouse has substantial itemized deductions.

 Another situation where a married couple would want to file separately is when one spouse does not want to be liable for the other's tax liability.
 When married taxpayers file jointly, they are both responsible for each other's unpaid taxes.
 By filing a separate return, a spouse will only be responsible for the information reported on their return and will not be held liable for their spouse's unpaid taxes and penalties.